nathandias/dingsbeer/README.md

 | /format/slug    | archive of reviews for specified format (taxonomy.php)                            |
 | /slug:beer_name | a (single) beer review (single-dingsbeerblog_beer.php)                            |

+# Beer Review Import
+1. Go to: siteurl.com/wp-admin/ : Import Beer Reviews and follow the instructions there to import reviews from the Google Sheets data.
+*Note: upload file sizes must be <= 2MB, format must by CSV, and encoding must be UTF-8 or Windows 1252*

+# Adding a New Beer
+1. Go to: siteurl.com/wp-admin/ : Beers > New Beer
+2. Enter a title (beer name) and content (notes) in the main editing area
+3. In the "Custom Fields" section, select the Name of the field you want to add from the dropdown, and enter a corresponding value.
+4. click "Publish"

 # Search Page Setup

 1. Go to: dingsbeerblog.com/wp-admin/ : Pages > Add New